Chemical Emergencies

 Plan for Major Chemical Emergencies

-Learn about your community's risk from major chemical emergencies.
+Learn about your community's risk from major chemical

 Contact your emergency management agency or American

-Red Cross chapter for information on chemical plants and hazardous
+Red Cross chapter for information on chemical plants and

 material transportation routes in your area.

-Find out evacuation plans for your workplace and your children's
+Find out evacuation plans for your workplace and

 schools.
 Different locations have different plans.
-Know where you or
+Know where

 your children may be taken in the event of a major chemical emergency.